 What is the Bay Ridge Food Co-op?

-*We are a community organization starting a brand new food co-op to serve the residents of Bay Ridge and its surrounding areas in Brooklyn, New York.
-Everybody is welcome to join us in our effort to bring this valuable new resource to our neighborhood.
-Owned and operated by its members, the Bay Ridge Food Co-op seeks to provide quality, wholesome food and goods at the lowest practical cost.
-A food co-op in the Bay Ridge area will provide you with easy access to locally grown and organic foods, as well as a wider and more interesting range of delicious products than the options currently available in the neighborhood.
+*We are a community organization that has started a food co-op to serve the residents of Bay Ridge and its surrounding areas in Brooklyn, New York.
+Everyone is welcome to join us in our effort to expand this valuable resource in our neighborhood.
+Owned and operated by its members, the Bay Ridge Food Co-op provides quality, wholesome food and goods at the lowest practical cost.
+Our food co-op provides you with easy access to locally grown and organic foods, as well as a wider and more interesting range of delicious products than the options currently available in the neighborhood.

 What have you achieved so far?

 *We have achieved a lot!
 We have incorporated as a cooperative business, and we have over 2,000 interested neighbors so far.
 We have spread the word about our organization throughout Bay Ridge and attracted the attention of local politicians and community leaders.
-In 2012 we began selling food at our bi-weekly food distributions.
+In 2012 we began selling food at our bi-weekly food markets.
 We have received 2 financial grants and continue to apply for more support.
-The official membership campaign began September 14 2009 and currently we have almost 200 committed members.
+The official membership campaign began September 14 2009 and currently we have 280 committed members.

 Where will the co-op be located?